MilaNLProc/contextualized-topic-models/docs/kitty.rst

 What Makes Kitty Different Other Topic Models?
 ==============================================

-Nothing! it's just offer an user friendly utility that makes use of the ZeroShotTM model in the backend.
+Nothing!
+It just offers a user-friendly utility that makes use of the ZeroShotTM model in the backend.